gitHalowin/LIFE4137-Individual-Project/README.md

 # LIFE4137-Individual-Project
 Anchored GWAS Identifies Pathways Linked to Leaf and Seed Ionome in 1,164 Arabidopsis Accessions

+## Aim
++ To obtain the SNPs that
++ To identify the candidate genes that fall within the likely region of SNPs

 ## Workflow
 ### 1. Run GWAS pipeline on Ada
 e.g. sbatch GWAS_leaf_Ni60.sh